Product images of Warship; 80 guns

 Warship; 80 guns

 Scale: Unknown.
-A model of the French warship made in plaster with wood, metal, paper, and cotton fittings which has been realistically painted.
-The model depicts the vessel at 13.40 on 21 October 1805 at the height of the Battle of Trafalgar and shows damage to the ship.
-The ship is three masted, and ship rigged.
-The foremast has lost its sails and yards.
-The main and mizzen masts are broken.
+A model of a French warship, made in plaster with wood, metal, paper, and cotton fittings which has been realistically painted.
+The model depicts the vessel at 13.40 on 21 October 1805 at the height of the Battle of Trafalgar and the ship shows damage sustained in the action.
+The ship is three masted and ship rigged on all three masts.
+The remains of a French Tricolors is lying on the poop deck.
+Most of the sails show shot damage and there is a large hole in the fore topsail.
+Dark grey smoke is billowing from the deck and the port side of the ship.
+All the masts and the bowsprit are broken.
 The hull is painted black with white stripes along the gun decks, white on the deck, and black on the deck fittings.
-The model is flying the remains of a French tricolour from the peak of the gaff.

 - National Maritime Museum, Greenwich, London, Greenwich Hospital Collection